CodeCruncher63/ISCR2025/README.md

 # ISCR2025
-Video repository for paper he Pepper Robot as Support for Sign Language Communication, submitted to ICSR2025
+Video repository for paper The Pepper Robot as Support for Sign Language Communication, submitted to ICSR2025